Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-endpoints.md

 several public endpoints you can use for your apps provided by infrastructure and API services providers in the ecosystem.

-## Axia Archive Node
+## AXIA Archive Node

-[Axia][], the company that develops the AXIASolar Rust client, maintains an archive node at endpoint `wss://axialunar-rpc.axiasolar.io/`.
+[AXIA][], the company that develops the AXIASolar Rust client, maintains an archive node at endpoint `wss://axialunar-rpc.axiasolar.io/`.

-To connect to the Axia node, use the endpoint in your JavaScript apps like so:
+To connect to the AXIA node, use the endpoint in your JavaScript apps like so:

 ```javascript
 const{ ApiPromise, WsProvider } = require('@axiasolar-js/api')